 - 79 Confidentiality.

-Pty Ltd Company Constitution Agreement is 48 pages long.
-Includes a Company Resolution adopting the Constitution and Commentary on Company Resolutions and procedure.
+Company Constitution Template includes a Company Resolution adopting the Constitution and Commentary on Company Resolutions and procedure.

 Looking forward to purchasing more precedents as it’s a great service for a small legal practice just starting out.